All Sunday School classes meet from 9:45 to 10:45 a.m.

 SEEKERS :: B228

 Scripture - Prayer - Fellowship.
 These three words are the cornerstones for our class.
 All class lessons are scripture based, usually a study from a book of the Bible or a topic supported by scripture.
 We pray each week for each other, our church and beyond.
 We never exhaust our desire for fellowship together whether surrounding class time and occasionally at a more fun evening or event.
 Any and all are welcome.
+This fall we are doing a study on “faith, hope, joy and peace” followed by a study of Habakkuk.

 Contacts: Chris & Sally Scott (firstname.lastname@example.org)